Hashish Addiction: Symptoms, Causes, Effects and Treatment

 What is the history of Hashish?

-The history of hashish is as complex and multifaceted as the resinous trichomes it’s made from.
-The use of cannabis for its anesthetic and medicinal qualities can be traced back to the Neolithic period, around 4000 BCE.
-However, the specific consumption of hashish likely began later in Persia and Central Asia, including countries like Iran, Afghanistan, Tajikistan, Turkmenistan, and Uzbekistan.
-Initially, hashish was more commonly used as incense, akin to frankincense and myrrh, which were valuable resins used for centuries in medicine and religious ceremonies according to Hashish, by Robert Connell Clarke.
+The history of hashish is complex and multifaceted.
+The use of cannabis for its medicinal properties dates back to the Neolithic period, around 4000 BCE.
+Hashish consumption likely began later in Persia and Central Asia, particularly in Iran, Afghanistan, and surrounding countries.
+Initially, hashish served as incense, similar to frankincense and myrrh, used in medicine and religious ceremonies.

 What Are Slang Names for Hashish?